 - You need to write a will, assign an executor, and make sure your loved ones know of it.

 - Have a detailed list of your assets and debts, this should include property, assets, and any savings you might have.

 - Plan and set out any cash gifts you plan to give to guard against inheritance tax1.

 - Make sure you budget for funeral expenses and let your family know your final requests.

 There are various ways that you can avoid inheritance tax.
 Here are some of them:

 - Give a gift to family or friends.
-You can give cash gifts up to £3 000 pounds a year.
+You can give cash gifts up to £3000 a year.
 Some gifts are exempt from tax entirely, and these include gifts between spouses or partners, donations to universities or charities, and gifts donated over seven years before you die.

 - Trust funds are fully protected against inheritance tax, and they can be set up anytime.
 They are also the perfect vehicles to protect your finances for your children if they are not financially dependent yet.
 It will also secure your life insurance through a trust fund.

 - Wise spending.
 Live within your means, and you will be able to save for future expenses.

 - Budget for essential costs.
 Save some money for emergencies such as your home mortgage or emergency home repairs, car repairs, or medical emergencies.